 The daiquiri has been around since the turn of the 20th century with origins going back into the turn of the 18th century.
 Sugar cane was a big cash crop of the new world prior to items like tobacco and cotton.
 One of the major sugar byproducts was, of course, rum.

-It wasn’t until World War II and the rationing of Whiskey and Vodka (coupled with the favorable trade with Latin America) that led to rum being the cocktail juggernaut we are familiar with today.
+It wasn’t until World War II and the rationing of Whiskey and Vodka (coupled with the favorable trade with Latin America) that led to rum being the cocktail juggernaut I am familiar with today.

 What Pairs with a Cranberry Daiquiri?

-Since there is an unmistakable flavor of lime running through the daiquiri, that’s the flavor we want to build our pairings off of.
+Since there is an unmistakable flavor of lime running through the daiquiri, that’s the flavor I want to build my pairings off of.

 Seafood is a good starting point for pairings.
 Grilled shrimp or lobster are at the top of my list, as they have a sweet meat that compliments the acidity of a daiquiri.
 When it comes to the cranberry portion of the pairing, I like mesquite smoked chicken or even citrusy pork tenderloin.